lblod/app-gelinkt-notuleren/README.md

 ### Cleaning the database

 At some times you may want te clean the database and make sure it's in a pristine state.
-For development this is the following (for demo, replae the docker-compose.dev.yml with docker-compose.demo.yml):
+For development this is the following (for demo, replace the docker-compose.dev.yml with docker-compose.demo.yml):

     # Bring down our current setup
     docker-compose -f docker-compose.yml -f docker-compose.dev.yml down